RylanSchaeffer/KoyejoLab-Why-Has-Predicting-Downstream-Capabilities-Remained-Elusive/README.md

 2. **Computing Compute-Score Correlations**: For each 4-tuple of `(language model family, NLP benchmark, correlation metric, performance score)`, we compute the per-sample correlations between scores and compute over the model family.
 This is done using [scripts/compute_correlations_between_sample_scores_and_compute.py](scripts%2Fcompute_correlations_between_sample_scores_and_compute.py) and [W&B sweeps](sweeps/correlations_between_sample_scores_and_compute)
-3. **Analyzing Compute-Score Correlations**: We analyze the results of the correlations in the paper and generate figures using the scripts in [notebooks](notebooks).
+3. **Analyzing Compute-Score Correlations**: We analyze the results of the correlations in the paper and generate figures using the Python scripts in [notebooks](notebooks).

 ## Contributing